-PATHWAY ACRONYM FEEDSTOCK EXAMPLES YEAR APPROVED BLENDING LIMIT Fischer-Tropsch Synthetic Paraffinic Kerosene FT-SPK Biomass (e.g., forestry residues, grasses, municipal solid waste) 2009 50% Hydroprocessed Esters and Fatty Acids HEFA-SPK Oil-bearing biomass (e.g., algae, jatropha, camelina, carinata) 2011 50% Hydroprocessed Fermented Sugars to Synthtetic Isoparaffins HFS-SIP Microbial conversion of sugars to hyrdrocarbon 2014 10% Fischer-Tropsch Synthetic Paraffinic Kerosene with Aromatics FT-SPK/A Renewable biomass (e.g., municipal solid waste, agricultural waste, forestry residues, wood, energy crops) 2015 50% Alcohol-to-Jet Synthetic Paraffinic Kerosene ATJ-SPK Agricultural waste products (e.g., stover, grasses, forestry slash, crop straws) 2016 50%
+Pathway Acronym Feedstock Examples Year Approved Blending Limit Fischer-Tropsch Synthetic Paraffinic Kerosene FT-SPK Biomass (e.g., forestry residues, grasses, municipal solid waste) 2009 50% Hydroprocessed Esters and Fatty Acids HEFA-SPK Oil-bearing biomass (e.g., algae, jatropha, camelina, carinata) 2011 50% Hydroprocessed Fermented Sugars to Synthetic Isoparaffins HFS-SIP Microbial conversion of sugars to hydrocarbon 2014 10% FT-SPK with Aromatics FT-SPK/A Renewable biomass (e.g., municipal solid waste, agricultural waste, forestry residues, wood, energy crops) 2015 50% Alcohol-to-Jet Synthetic Paraffinic Kerosene ATJ-SPK Agricultural waste products (e.g., stover, grasses, forestry slash, crop straws) 2016 30% Catalytic Hydrothermolysis Jet СНЈ Plant and animal fats, oils and greases 2020 50% Hydroprocessed Hydrocarbons, Esters and Fatty Acids HC-HEFA-SPK Oil from the Botryococcus braunii species of algae 2020 10%

-By meeting the rigorous jet fuel specification and fit-for-purpose requirements, SAF, as blended with petroleum-based aviation fuel up to the limit, is demonstrated to be an ASTM D1655 "drop-in" fuel completely compatible with existing airport fuel storage and distribution methods and airplane fuel systems.
-Accordingly, it does not carry added infrastructure costs for airlines, fuel distributors or airport authorities.
+By meeting the rigorous jet fuel specification and fit-for-purpose requirements, SAF, as blended with petroleumbased aviation fuel up to the limit, is demonstrated to be an ASTM D1655 "drop-in" fuel completely compatible with existing airport fuel storage and distribution methods and airplane fuel systems.
+Consequently, it does not carry added infrastructure costs for airlines, fuel distributors or airport authorities.

-As more SAF pathways are approved, the opportunity for SAF volumes grows at airports worldwide.
-However, given the high level of safety demanded by aviation, satisfying all the steps in the ASTM process can be slow and costly.
-In fact, it can take a producer as many as five years and \$15 million to secure approval for a new pathway.
+As more SAF pathways are approved, the opportunity for increased SAF volumes grows at airports worldwide.
+However, given the high level of safety demanded by aviation, satisfying all the steps in the ASTM qualification and approval process (ASTM D4054) can be slow and costly.
+In fact, it can take a producer as many as seven years and \$15 million to secure approval for a new pathway.
 The time and investment involved can be a challenge for emerging alternative fuel companies.
 Further, aircraft engine manufacturers and other experts involved in the ASTM process incur significant costs in reviewing data, undertaking testing, generating reports and conducting other related activities.

 To date, the FAA, aircraft engine manufacturers and several U.S. entities have undertaken the lion's share of work and assumed the bulk of the costs for SAF approvals.
-The FAA has established the ASTM D4054 Clearinghouse - currently managed by the University of Dayton Research Institute (UDRI) - to increase the efficiency of the ASTM process for alternative fuel producers and expert reviewers and, hopefully, to diversify funding.
-While FAA provided funding to establish the Clearinghouse and support for a portion of the fuel testing and review, it is set up to accept funding from an array of public and private entities.
-Such funding is needed to support the review and approval processes for additional SAF pathways that are critical to scale up SAF supply.
+The FAA has established the ASTM D4054 Clearinghouse - currently managed by the University of Dayton Research Institute - to increase the efficiency of the ASTM process for alternative fuel producers and expert reviewers and, hopefully, to diversify funding.
+While the FAA provided funding to establish the Clearinghouse and support for a portion of the fuel testing and review, the Clearinghouse is set up to accept funding from an array of public and private entities.
+Such funding is needed to support the review and approval activities for additional SAF pathways that are critical to scale up SAF supply.